-Walk.Bike.Ohio is ODOT’s first plan to focus on walking and biking policies and programs around the state.
-When complete, it will guide Ohio’s bike and pedestrian transportation policies and investments in infrastructure and programs.
+Walk.Bike.Ohio is ODOT’s first plan to focus on walking and biking policies and programs around the state, guiding Ohio’s bike and pedestrian transportation policies and investments in infrastructure and programs.

 According to the CDC, the Physical Activity Guidelines for Americans is an essential resource for health professionals and policy makers that provides recommendations on how everyone can improve their health through regular physical activity.